-- the proposal provides for a single category of unsecured creditors that will receive the same treatment.
-Specifically, their claims will be met in part through the assignment of 12.493 new ordinary shares for each €100 of unsecured claim recognised and one participating financial instrument for each €1 of unsecured claim filed within 120 days of the definitive authorisation of the composition of creditors application; - 2. the pre-preferential claims and the costs and fees incurred for the procedure (including the judicial commissioners' fees and those of the industrial, financial, legal, tax and accounting consultants) will be paid in full; - 3. the preferential claims will be satisfied in full (and in the case of claims secured by guarantee, up to the limit of the underlying asset) within one year of the definitive authorisation of the composition with creditors application; - 4. the tax and social security liabilities will be settled within one year from the authorisation of the composition with creditors application at the terms and conditions set out in the proposal to settle such tax and social security liabilities as per article 182-ter of the Bankruptcy Law.
+- 2. the pre-preferential claims and the costs and fees incurred for the procedure (including the judicial commissioners' fees and those of the industrial, financial, legal, tax and accounting consultants) will be paid in full; - the preferential claims will be paid in full (and in the case of claims secured by guarantee, up to the limit of the underlying asset) within 12 months from the definitive authorisation of the composition with creditors application; - 4. the tax and social security liabilities will be settled within one year from the authorisation of the composition with creditors application at the terms and conditions set out in the proposal to settle such tax and social security liabilities as per article 182-ter of the Bankruptcy Law.
 This provides for, in short: (i) the full payment of the secured tax/social security liabilities within 12 months from the authorisation date; (ii) the partial payment of any unsecured liabilities through the assignment of shares and participating financial instruments in the same ratio as that offered to the other unsecured creditors; (iii) the complete elimination of the potential tax liability arising on the tax assessment (currently pending before the Campania Regional Tax Commission), without prejudice to that set out in point 3 above; - 5. the subordinated claims will not be satisfied during the period of the composition plan.